Gauge (firearms): Historical development

+Due to problems defining a pound and getting pure lead, the Gun Barrel Proof Act of 1855 defined a gauge as a list of defined values.
+As a result, the formula above only works as a heuristic for determining bore diameter from gauge, as the table in the law lists diameters not consistent with any possible density, even after accounting for rounding errors inherent in the table only being precise to a thousandth of an inch.

-Gauge is commonly used today in reference to shotguns, though historically it was first used in muzzle-loading long guns such as muskets, then later on in breech-loading long guns including single-shot and double rifles, which were made in sizes up to 2 bore during their heyday in the mid to late 19th century, being originally loaded as black powder cartridges.
-These very large and heavy rifles, called "elephant guns", were intended for use primarily in regions of Africa and Asia for hunting large, dangerous game animals.
+Gauge is commonly used today in reference to shotguns, though historically it was first used in muzzle-loading long guns such as muskets, then later on in breech-loading long guns including single-shot and double rifles, which were made in sizes up to 2 bore during their heyday in the mid to late 19th century, originally loaded as black powder cartridges.
+These very large and heavy rifles, called "elephant guns", were intended primarily for use in regions of Africa and Asia to hunt large, dangerous game animals.

 Gauge is commonly abbreviated as "ga.", "ga", or "G".

+Legal Definition

+The British law that defined the relationship between bore diameter and gauge listed every gauge from 1 to 50.
+The list here does the same: the number in the list is the gauge.
+The value to its right is the diameter in inches, as specified in the law.
+For convenience, the equivalent value in millimetres is provided, but this is not specified in the law.